Greece in the Eurovision Song Contest 2010

-Greece participated in the Eurovision Song Contest 2010 with the song "Opa", written by Giorgos Alkaios, Giannis Antoniou and Friends Music Factory.
-The song was performed by Alkaios and Friends.
-To select their entry for the 2010 contest, which took place in Oslo, Norway, Greek national television broadcaster Hellenic Broadcasting Corporation (ERT) organised the national final Ellinikós Telikós 2010 which took place on 12 March 2010.
-The event was initially to include 10 songs, however there was one withdrawal and two disqualifications prior to the night of the competition.
+Greece was represented at the Eurovision Song Contest 2010 with the song "Opa", written by Giorgos Alkaios, Giannis Antoniou, and Friends Music Factory, and performed by Alkaios and Friends.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), organised the national final Ellinikós Telikós 2010 to select its entry for the contest.
+The event, which took place on 12 March 2010, was initially to include 10 songs, however there was one withdrawal and two disqualifications prior to the night of the competition.

 Financial constraints at ERT limited the amount of promotion for the year's entry, with Alkaios producing his own music video for the song and traveling to Turkey, Belgium and Portugal.
 Greece took part in the first semi-final of the contest on 25 May 2010 and qualified for the final, placing second with 133 points.
 At the 29 May final, Alkaios and Friends performed "Opa" 11th out of the 25 participants and at the end of voting, was awarded eighth place, marking Greece's seventh consecutive top 10 placing since 2004.